codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Notes

 - Each directory maintains its own relative path context
+- When the same file is accessible through multiple paths, it may be processed multiple times and appear multiple times in the output
 - GNU Grep doesn't guarantee the sorting order of the output, it processes the files in the order the underlying filesystem returns them.
 For your `grep`, you can print the matching lines to stdout in any order you want.
 We won't test for the order.

 ---